Ordering Recommendation

 Interpretive Data

-Urinary mercury levels predominantly reflect acute or chronic elemental or inorganic mercury exposure.
-Urine concentrations in unexposed individuals are typically less than 10 µg/L. 24 hour urine concentrations of 30 to 100 µg/L may be associated with subclinical neuropsychiatric symptoms and tremors.
-Concentrations greater than 100 µg/L can be associated with overt neuropsychiatric disturbances and tremors.
+Urinary mercury concentrations predominantly reflect acute or chronic elemental or inorganic mercury exposure.
+Urine concentrations in unexposed individuals are typically less than 10 ug/L. 24 hour urine concentrations of 30 to 100 ug/L may be associated with subclinical neuropsychiatric symptoms and tremors.
+Concentrations greater than 100 ug/L can be associated with overt neuropsychiatric disturbances and tremors.
 Urine mercury levels may be useful in monitoring chelation therapy.

-The ACGIH Biological Exposure Index (BEI) for arsenic in urine is 35 µg/L. The ACGIH BEI is based on the sum of inorganic and methylated species.
+The ACGIH Biological Exposure Index (BEI) for arsenic in urine is 35 ug/L measured at the end of the work week.
+The ACGIH BEI is based on the sum of inorganic and methylated species.
 For specimens with elevated total arsenic results, fractionation is automatically performed to determine the proportions of inorganic, methylated and organic species.

 Compliance Category